 The durability and permanence of this dental treatment have come a long way in recent years.
 Technological developments involved in the creation and application of veneers have allowed them to become a more permanent solution than they once were.

 With that being said, the durability of veneers can vary from patient to patient, depending on a few important factors.
 To look into this in more detail, we’ve created this dedicated article, addressing the question of “how long do veneers last?” as well as outlining some of the important aspects which can have an effect on this.

 Keeping things simple, a veneer is a thin shell that is bonded to the front surface of your tooth.
 Each veneer is individually crafted and can be made from either ceramic (often referred to as porcelain) or composite resin materials.
 This dentistry treatment aims to give your smile a fresh, natural-looking appearance, covering any damaged or discoloured teeth.
 This can be extremely effective, although, as with any treatment, there are pros and cons to be considered before having veneers fitted.

 The price of veneers has steadied over recent years.
-While the overall cost is dependent on how many you have fitted and the specific type you choose, many dental clinics offer cost-effective eight or sixteen veneer packages for example.
-These are popular options for patients travelling abroad, as they can have multiple veneers created and fitted in a single trip.
+But, overall cost is dependent on how many you have fitted, the specific type you choose, and where you decide to get your veneers.
+Travelling abroad can be more cost-effective, with many dental clinics overseas offering affordable packages for eight or 16 veneer packages for example.
+These allow you to have multiple veneers created and fitted in a single trip.

 How Long Do Veneers Last?

 As a general rule, traditionally-crafted veneers usually last between 10-20 years.
 Of course, this durability varies depending on a variety of different factors, including the material used.
 Typically, you’ll need to have your veneers replaced after around 15 years.
 But which material lasts longer and why?
 Below, we’ve outlined the durability of the two main types in more detail.